Join

 Artificial Intelligence is now part of daily work for many association professionals.

-Association Executive Services (AES) are soon to release its annual report on technology in Australian Associations and recently facilitated a special interest group discussion on the use of AI in participants' organisations.
+Association Executive Services (AES) is soon to release its annual report on technology in Australian Associations and recently facilitated a special interest group discussion on the use of AI in participants' organisations.

 The AES survey found that more than 70% of associations are already using AI tools, with over 90% expecting to expand their use in the coming years.